 - Guide the rest of the teeth into a proper bite

 Coming into place at around age 13, the maxillary cuspid teeth are the last of the front teeth to erupt into place.
 And because of this, are extremely important in closing any remaining gaps that may hinder a person’s bite.

 If someone experiences impacted maxillary cuspids, interestingly enough, there is a 60% chance that their impacted eyeteeth are located on the palatal (roof of the mouth) side of the dental arch.
-The other 40% are usually found in the middle of the supporting bone, stuck in an elevated position above the roots of the adjacent teeth.
+The rest of cases (roughly 40%) the impacted eyeteeth are located in the middle of the supporting bone.
+In this scenario, the tooth remains stuck in position above the roots of the adjacent teeth.